kubeshop/testkube/docs/docs/cli/testkube_run_test.md

       --negative-test                              negative test, if enabled, makes failure an expected and correct test result.
 If the test fails the result will be set to success, and vice versa
-      --postrun-script string                      path to script to be run after test execution --prerun-script string                       path to script to be run before test execution --scraper-template string                    scraper template file path for extensions to scraper template -s, --secret-variable stringToString             execution secret variable passed to executor (default []) --secret-variable-reference stringToString   secret variable references in a form name1=secret_name1=secret_key1 (default [])
+      --postrun-script string                      path to script to be run after test execution --prerun-script string                       path to script to be run before test execution --pvc-template string                        pvc template file path for extensions to pvc template --pvc-template-reference string              reference to pvc template to use for the test --scraper-template string                    scraper template file path for extensions to scraper template --scraper-template-reference string          reference to scraper template to use for the test -s, --secret-variable stringToString             execution secret variable passed to executor (default []) --secret-variable-reference stringToString   secret variable references in a form name1=secret_name1=secret_key1 (default [])
       --upload-timeout string                      timeout to use when uploading files, example: 30s